Industry Research Fellowships frequently asked questions

 Yes, as long as they have less than 5 years of related research experience.
 Relevant pre-doctoral research experience will be taken into account for applicants who attained their PhD later in life.

-Can a researcher who doesn’t have a PhD apply for an Advance Queensland Research Fellowship?
+Can a researcher who doesn’t have a PhD apply for an Advance Queensland Industry Research Fellowship?

 Professional research experience will be taken into account when determining eligibility.
 For example, only candidates who have less than 5 years of relevant research experience will be considered for early-career fellowships; and only candidates with 5 to 10 years of relevant research experience will be considered for mid-career fellowships.

-Can a researcher who has a project grant receive an Advance Queensland Research Fellowship?
+Can a researcher who has a project grant receive an Advance Queensland Industry Research Fellowship?

 Yes.
-Candidates can receive an Advance Queensland Research Fellowship if they also have a project grant, as long as they spend at least 50 per cent FTE on the Advance Queensland Research Fellowship.
+Candidates can receive an Advance Queensland Industry Research Fellowship if they also have a project grant, as long as they spend at least 50 per cent FTE on the Advance Queensland Industry Research Fellowship, and there is no duplication of activities across the projects being undertaken.

-Can a researcher who already has another fellowship receive an Advance Queensland Research Fellowship?
+Can a researcher who already has another fellowship receive an Advance Queensland Industry Research Fellowship?

-Can a previous recipient of a Queensland Government fellowship receive an Advance Queensland Research Fellowship?
+Can a previous recipient of a Queensland Government fellowship receive an Advance Queensland Industry Research Fellowship?

 Conditions of the award

-When can the Advance Queensland Research Fellowship project commence?
+When can the Advance Queensland Industry Research Fellowship project commence?

-A 2016–17 fellowship must commence as soon as possible in 2017.
+Fellowships must commence after the notification of the award, and no later than 1 July 2020.
 Please provide an estimated commencement date in the application form, and the actual commencement date will be confirmed if the application is successful.
-For successful applicants the start date must also be after the approval of the award.
 Costs incurred before the fellowship is approved will not be reimbursed.

-Can Advance Queensland Research Fellowship funding be used to employ a research assistant?
+Can Advance Queensland Industry Research Fellowship funding be used to employ a research assistant?

 Can fellowship funding be used to pay for administrative support?